-Demolition work during 2008 cleared many of the derelict buildings but there is considerable disagreement over what should replace them.
+Demolition work in 2008 cleared many of the buildings which were derelict, at that time, but there was considerable disagreement over what should replace them.

 The original plan, for 200 houses and a hotel, was strongly opposed, locally, and seems to have bitten the dust.

 Plans for the Churnet Valley Railway to take over part of the site also seem to have stalled.